 How Do Real Estate Agents Get Paid?

-Real estate agents get paid a percentage of what their transaction closed for.
+Real estate agents get paid a percentage of the amount of final sale price.
 Typically that percentage is 3%.

 The brokerage splits this 3% with the agent 60/40.